The 507 Mission Support Group welcomes new commander

-The 72nd Air Base Wing Honor Guard presents the colors during the 507th Mission Support Group assumption of command ceremony at Tinker Air Force Base, Oklahoma, Feb.
+TINKER AIR FORCE BASE, OKLAHOMA – The 507th Mission Support Group welcomed their new commander during an assumption of command ceremony at Tinker Air Force Base, Oklahoma, Feb.
 7, 2026.

-Perea previously served as the deputy commander of the 931st MSG at McConnell Air Force Base, Kansas.
-(U.S. Air Force photo by Senior Airman Katriel Coffee)
+Lt.
+Col. Rafael Perea assumed command of the 507th MSG, the largest group in the 507th Air Refueling Wing.
+Prior to assuming command of the 507th MSG, Perea served as the deputy commander of the 931st MSG at McConnell Air Force Base, Kansas.

 |Date Taken: